le-quentin/CocoBot/README.md

 - [ ] prefix in conf

 ### Deploy
+- [ ] Proper logging with timestamp and levels
 - [ ] Dockerize: Dockerfile to put the jar in a jdk container
 - [ ] Registry: use github package to get the image, and run in prod without sources